vrjvicente/precipitation_visualization/README.md

 # Precipitation Visualization
-Generates a figure from a CSV file to show the amount of rainfall at a given location at a certain point in time.
+Generates a figure from CSV data to show the amount of rainfall at a given location at a certain point in time.

+## Development
+**Language:** Python

+This project is based on Exercise 16-1 in Python Crash Course, 3rd Edition by Eric Matthes.
+It prompts to create a visualization of rainfall from a data file.

 ## Requirements

 ### Matplotlib
 ```
-import matplotlib
+python -m pip install -U pip
+python -m pip install -U matplotlib
 ```
+Visit <https://matplotlib.org/stable/install/index.html> for more information.

 ## How to Use